-- 1.1 Glint and glare is a relatively new planning consideration brought about through the rise and rapid deployment of solar photovoltaic (PV) development.
-This, in turn, has led to a gap in the knowledge base in this area and thus there is little formal guidance regarding glint and glare for developers, planners or stakeholders to follow. - 1.2 Whilst general planning guidance for solar PV development has been established, there is no specific planning guidance, in the UK and Ireland, for assessing the effects of glint and glare on surrounding receptors. - 1.3 This guidance document has specific focus on the UK and Irish markets however the methodologies are deemed applicable for worldwide solar PV development.
+- 1.1 Glint and glare is a planning consideration brought about through the rise and rapid deployment of solar photovoltaic (PV) development.
+There has been a lack of official guidance documents for developers, planners or stakeholders to follow and therefore Pager Power has produced this document to assist with this planning consideration. - 1.2 The requirement for a glint and glare assessment has now extended to new building developments, or indeed any project which has the potential to produce significant glare through a specular solar reflection. - 1.3 Whilst general planning guidance for solar PV development has been established, there is no specific planning guidance, in the UK and Ireland, for assessing the effects of glint and glare on surrounding receptors.
+There also remains no standardised guidance in regard to glare from building developments. - 1.4 This guidance document has specific focus on the UK and Irish markets however the methodologies are deemed applicable for worldwide solar PV or building development.